GoingMerry-ThousandSunny/Usopp-Sniper_King/README.md

  ## 3. Command Design Pattern :

- It intends to  __encapsulate all the data required for performing a given action (command) in a object.__
+ It intends to  __encapsulate all the data required for performing a given action (command) in an object.__
 ![Command pic](https://refactoring.guru/images/patterns/content/command/command-en.png?id=80fbadc666cf3b9b1958)
 <br/>